dmohanty2/My-Scripts/README.md

-# MyScripts
+# Python Scripts
-Python scripts for explaining efficiency of various functions
+Some basic Python scripts for general tasks.